 2015: Annemarie Bridy’s forthcoming paper, Internet Payment Blockades, discusses the use and efficacy of “follow the money” enforcement for anti-counterfeiting and anti-piracy purposes.
 Bridy’s forthcoming book chapter, Copyright’s Digital Deputies: DMCA-Plus Enforcement by Internet Intermediaries, surveys cooperative enforcement measures beyond what the DMCA requires by both intermediaries that are eligible for section 512 safe harbors and those that are not liable under secondary liability doctrines.

 2014: The American Assembly and Berkeley Law teams are currently conducting confidential interviews about notice and takedown with online service providers, notice senders, and rights enforcement services.
 We welcome participation; please contact the teams if you have interest in participating.
 The published results of this survey will be limited to aggregated information and generalizations based on confidential responses.
-(Update: This study has concluded; results will be available soon.)
+(Update: This study has concluded; results are available here, here, and here.)

 2014: The American Assembly and Berkeley Law teams are currently soliciting confidential survey responses from online service providers about notice and takedown.
 We are conducting a survey of OSPs and a survey of libraries and archives to learn more about their experience with the DMCA and the evolution of DMCA practices.
 The published results of this survey will be limited to aggregated information and generalizations based on confidential responses.
 (Update: This study has concluded; results will be available soon.)